 characteristics of race do not appear in all members of each so-called race,

-characteristic of each race does not appear in all members of each
+of each race does not appear in all members of each race then the

 Chandra L. Ford, PhD and Collins O. Airhihenbuwa, PhD